jrheiner/neo4j_katacoda/neo4j_case_study/step1.md

 # Neo4j Graph Model

-In Neo4j data is represented as labeled property graph.
-An example of such a graph is given the image below. ("What is a Graph Database? - Developer Guides", 2022)
+In Neo4j, data is represented as a labeled property graph.
+An example of such a graph is given in the image below. ("What is a Graph Database? - Developer Guides", 2022)

 ![Modeling the movie genre as property](./assets/property_graph_elements.jpg) *Image: ("Graph Modeling Guidelines - Developer Guides", 2022)*